koken/docker-koken-lemp/README.md

 # Docker + Koken + nginx = ♥

-This official Koken docker image installs the latest version of Koken and all necessary system requirements.
+This official Koken Docker image installs the latest version of [Koken](http://koken.me) and all necessary system requirements.

 ## Features